Install Kubernetes using kubeadm

 Consider enabling the containerd snapshotters feature on Docker Engine.

-You can also specify the cgroup driver to systemd on Docker.
+The cgroup driver can also be explicitly specified to systemd on Docker.

 |